pink-gorilla/goldly/README.md

 This is the same config as in goldly-bundel, but the javascript bundel is generated on the fly.

-# send data from the repl
+# API

+You can get and set the scratchpad data via http api.
+Please execute `./script/scratchpad-get.sh` or `./script/scratchpad-set.sh`